-REMUNERATION Remuneration policies for Eni's employees are defined according to a global integrated model and promote salary progression based exclusively on meritocratic criteria related to skills expressed in the role held, performance achieved and local remuneration market benchmarks.
+Remuneration policies for Eni's employees are defined according to a global integrated model and promote salary progression based exclusively on meritocratic criteria related to skills expressed in the role held, performance achieved and local remuneration market benchmarks.
 Based on the UN's principle "equal pay for work of equal value", Eni annually monitors the gender pay gap between women and men (gender pay ratio), using a comparison methodology for the same role and seniority level, which shows a substantial alignment between the remuneration of women and men for the Italian and global population.
-This alignment is also confirmed by the calculation of the "raw" gender pay ratio which, as a methodology, does not consider the role level and is, overall and on the total population, equal to 101 for fixed remuneration (Italy 102) and 97 for total remuneration (Italy 97) \blacktriangleright Eni For 2023 - Sustainability Performance.
+This alignment is also confirmed by the calculation of the "raw" gender pay ratio which, as a methodology, does not consider the role level and is, overall and on the total population, equal to 101 for fixed remuneration (Italy 102) and 97 for total remuneration (Italy 97) ▶ Eni For 2023 - Sustainability Performance.
 In the Countries in which it operates, Eni guarantees its people the application of fair and competitive remuneration policies with respect to roles and professional skills matured, also aimed to ensure a decent standard of living above mere subsistence levels, legal or contractual minimums in force, as well as minimum levels found on the local remuneration market.
 To this end, for each Country, Eni applies the median remuneration references of the local market, verifying their application annually.
-ENI'S MINIMUM WAGES VS. MARKET MINIMUM LEVELS
+ENI'S MINIMUM WAGES VS. MARKET MINIMUM LEVELS CARBON NEUTRALITY

 WELFARE In 2023, initiatives aimed at listening to people continued.
 The objective was to design services capable of responding to emerging needs linked to changes in the social context and work organisation.
 Within this context, services aimed at work-life balance have been extended (such as the gradual adoption abroad of the Smart Working model, which envisages 8 days/month for all employees in Italy for office locations and 4 days/month for operational sites), as well as support for caregivers and new parents, in line with the "Per Noi" (For Us) agreement that Eni has signed with trade unions.
-FAMILY AND PARENTING INITIATIVES CAREGIVINO Services for employees with dependent family members or children with earning disabilities, pre-schools, summer camps, and digital caring nitiatives PARENTING - Introduction of a financial contribution for employees with children aged 0-3 years to reimburse the costs incurred for nursery fees and/or babysitting services; - access to a search and selection portal for babysitting services; - online training course on educational topics dedicated to parents with children 0-10 years.
-WORK-LIFE BALANCE Recognition, in all Countries of presence, of 10 fully-paid working days for both parents and 14 minimum weeks of leave with payment of at least 2/3 of the salary received, in accordance with the standards of the ILQ (International Labour Organisation) convention.
-SMART WORKING Right of access to Smart Working, up to 12 days a month for parents working in the main offices, for the child's first three years.
+FAMILY AND PARENTING INITIATIVES CAREGIVING WORK-LIFE BALANCE of the salary received, in accordance with the standards of the ILO International Labour Organisation) convention.
+SMART WORKING working in the main offices, for the child's first three years.

-+23% training hours vs. 2022 TRAINING Eni considers training a fundamental tool to support change and ensures its use through classroom training (with an increase in hours from 43% to 57% in 2023) and remote learning.
-Energy transition and digital transition are two central areas in the development of Eni people's skills that are in line with corporate strategy and that of its partners.
+training hours vs. 2022 TRAINING Eni considers training a fundamental tool to support change and ensures its use through classroom training (with an increase in hours from 43% to 57% in 2023) and remote learning.
+Energy transition and digital transition are two central areas circular economy, decarbonization and in the development of Eni people's skills that are in line with corporate strategy and that of its partners.
 Eni's objective is to impact soft skills and hard skills by accompanying and supporting people in the ongoing transformation process.
-Training initiatives, such as those on the circular economy, decarbonization and renewable energy, are aimed precisely at ensuring a continuous upskilling of resources that also considers ongoing developments.
+Training initiatives, such as those on the renewable energy, are aimed precisely at ensuring a continuous upskilling of resources that also considers ongoing developments.
 Attention was also given to the issues of Diversity & Inclusion, through a learning path accessible to all employees, and Zero Tolerance: Violence and Harassment at Work' which covered 81% of the Eni population.
 MAIN TRAINING COURSES OFFERED BY ENI (training hours by type)